 Direct segmentation attempts to improve the efficiency and simplicity of tract segmentation by producing complete tract segmentation from the input images.
 While novel, the quality currently achieved by these approaches has been limited until recently.
-TractSeg has produced very accurate and efficient results using a Convolutional Neural Network to directly segment white matter tracts (Wasserthal, Neher, & Maier-Hein, 2016)[16].
+TractSeg has produced very accurate and efficient results using a Convolutional Neural Network to directly segment white matter tracts (Wasserthal, Neher, & Maier-Hein, 2016).

-Each method approaches the problem differently, and so comparisons are challenging, however, an efficient way to assess segmentation performance is to use a Dice Score (Taha & Hanbury, 2015)[13] as shown in Figure 1.1 .
+Each method approaches the problem differently, and so comparisons are challenging.
+An efficient way to assess segmentation performance is to use a Dice Score (Taha & Hanbury, 2015) as shown in Figure 1.
 While it may make sense to choose the technology with the highest Dice Score and move on, there are advantages and disadvantages to each.